sanchit0496/javascript-question-code-bank/readme.md

   - Filter out elements from an array that meet a specific condition.

 - **Reducing Arrays:**
-  - Reduce an array to a single value using `reduce`.
   - Calculate the sum of all elements in an array using `reduce`.
   - Count occurrences of elements in an array using `reduce`.